JefClaes/blog/content/post/2016-04-17-notifications-from-an-event-log.md

 Two examples of when a notification might no longer be considered
 relevant:

-1. When a bonus is awarded to a user, he might ignore the notification and activate the bonus by directly browsing to the specific page.
+1.When a bonus is awarded to a user, he might ignore the notification and activate the bonus by directly browsing to the specific page.
-2. When a bonus is awarded to a user, he might not visit the website before the bonus expires.
+2.When a bonus is awarded to a user, he might not visit the website before the bonus expires.

 In these cases, to avoid confusion and unsatisfied customers, we want to dismiss the notification automatically.